-- A. Student has reached the minimum age of 16. - B. Student earns a minimum of six (6) credits through completion of courses including any basic academic skills, career preparation, career experience, career placement, self-determination course; or demonstrate mastery of course objectives while at the job site.
-Career preparation must be taken prior to or in conjunction with career placement.
-Students should be enrolled in career placement during the 180 days they are working to earn their Special diploma Option II.
+- A. Student has reached the minimum age of 16. - B. The requirements for earning a Special Diploma Option II have been updated to bring them in line with the State of Florida recommendations.
+The new requirements increase the number of credits from 6 (non specific) to 8 (specific).
+The credit requirements are: 2 English/Reading, 2 Mathematics, and 4 Career/Technical Education, one of which must be Career Preparation.
+In addition, the length of time required to earn the work readiness diploma has been reduced to one semester or 18 weeks of successful paid employment at minimum wage or higher.
 Students are required to have a minimum 2.0 grade point average.
-The grade point average (GPA) shall be based on courses fulfilling the Special Diploma Option II. - C. Student has a graduation-training plan that indicates the employment/plan is developed by the employer, student, parent and instructor and is maintained in the student's cumulative folder that includes the following assurances: - Student masters 95% of the employment/community competencies as indicated on student's graduation training plan as verified by the employer, transition planner and/or instructor in order to earn a Special Diploma Option II. - 2.
+The grade point average (GPA) shall be based on courses fulfilling the Special Diploma Option II. - C. Student has a graduation-training plan that indicates the employment/plan is developed by the employer, student, parent and instructor and is maintained in the student's cumulative folder that includes the following assurances: - 1.
+Student masters 95% of the employment/community competencies as indicated on student's graduation training plan as verified by the employer, transition planner and/or instructor in order to earn a Special Diploma Option II. - 2.
 Student is employed in the community at a site where: - a.
 Employer has a federal employer identification number. - b.
 Employer provides student opportunities for interaction with nondisabled co-workers. - c.
 Employer adheres to child labor laws. - d.
 Employer provides an opportunity for advancement and community competencies to be mastered. - e.
 Student's salary is at or above minimum wage. - f.
-Student is employed full-time (using industry standards) for a minimum of one hundred eighty (180) days.
+Student is employed full-time (using industry standards) for a minimum of 18 weeks (or one semester)..